erinrkahn/final_project/README.md

 # Final Project - Group 4
-A shared repository for our final project
+A shared repository for our final project.

+---

 ## Presentation: